ELG-Foundation/Hospital-Management/README.md

 ## License

-ELG Hospital Management is released under the MIT License.
+ELG Hospital Management is released under the Apache License.
 See [LICENSE](LICENSE) for more information.

 ## Contributing